Day 8: Køge to Halmstad

 The only photo I took in Copenhagen

 I got something in a chic little cafe in some nameless town where some bloke hit me on the back and shouted at me for crossing the road on the zebra crossing rather than the bike path.
 Quite surprisingly, he shouted at me in English.
-Do I look English?
-Are all cyclists in no-name-town English?
+Did I look English?
+Were all the cyclists in no-name-town English?
 I dunno but the advantage of him obviously speaking English was that he definitely understood my richly inventive invective about him and his mother.
-There’s nothing quite like swearing in your native language.
+There's nothing quite like swearing in your native language.

 Then it was more bike paths, more traffic lights and then, without warning, I was at the sea.